 Words by Amanda

-I had originally planned to propose on a hike in Maui.
+I had initially planned to propose on a hike in Maui.

 We went to Hawaii with a group of friends, and I had found a stunning hike and had all my friends ready to carry all the props.
 It turns out, we ended up being caught in a hurricane and came home early – it just wasn’t meant to be.